huggingface/nanotron/docs/your-first-training.md

 If you encounter issues with token sizes in your dataloader, ensure that your tokens do not exceed the model's vocabulary size.
 This is a common source of errors in training.

-For more help, check the [Troubleshooting](../README.md#troubleshooting) section in the main README.
+For more help, check the [Troubleshooting](multi-node-training.md#troubleshooting) section in the Multi-Node Training guide.